Caleb-o/c3-cookbook/src/concepts/using_c.md

 > 🚧 This is a work in progress, so it may not be complete or finalised.

 We will create a basic wrapper over a C function, then use it within C3.
-To keep this relatively simple, we'll use the standard file structure of a project as it will help section off our libraries.
+To keep this relatively simple, we'll use the standard file structure of a project as it is the simplest way of managing our files.

 ## Setup